Child of the Moon: In Storybrooke

 Meanwhile, David has asked Regina (Lana Parrilla) to stay with Henry.
 When he awakens from his fiery nightmare with a burn on his hand, she brings him to see Mr. Gold (Robert Carlyle).
 Gold explains that the nightmares are a side effect of the sleeping curse; its victims' souls travel to a netherworld (a "very real" world "between life and death") until the curse is broken, and recovered victims can find themselves there while sleeping.
 Gold can't keep Henry from going back there, but he prepares an amulet that will allow Henry to control his actions in the other world, providing it free of charge.

 Spencer comes to the police station and accuses Ruby of the murder.
 After David refuses Spencer's demand that Ruby be turned over to the will of the townspeople, Spencer denounces David and Ruby to an angry mob that then breaks into the station, only to find that Ruby is gone.
 She is at the library, where Belle (Emilie de Ravin) has agreed to hide her.
 Over Ruby's warnings, Belle plans to stay through the night with a chained Ruby.
 But Ruby instead traps Belle and goes to face the mob, believing she deserves death.
 Granny's tracking skills lead David to uncover Ruby's hood and the real murder weapon, an axe, in the trunk of a car registered to Spencer.
 Spencer and the mob corner Ruby in her wolf form and Spencer points his gun at her, but Granny disarms Spencer with a crossbow.
 David identifies Spencer as the murderer and demands that the mob stand down.
 He calms Ruby and puts the hood over her, restoring her human form.
 After Spencer flees, David and Ruby pursue him but catch him only after he destroys Jefferson's hat in a fire; David points his gun at him, but lets him live.
 At the loft, Ruby reassures David that they'll find a way to bring his family home.
 She leaves the hood with him so she can run free as a wolf.

 In the Enchanted Forest

 Princess Aurora (Sarah Bolger) sleeps and again dreams of the fiery room.
 This time, Henry uses the tool Gold gave him to control the dream; he calms the flames and reassures her.
 Aurora wakes up and stuns Mary Margaret and Emma by telling them that she met a boy in her dream, and "his name was Henry".

 Production

 "Child of the Moon" was co-written by producers Ian Goldberg and Andrew Chambliss, while Shameless veteran Anthony Hemingway served as episode director.

 Cultural references

 This episode uses inspired references, elements and quotes from Cinderella and Shakira's 2009 single "She Wolf."
-Also, the name of Red's mother, Anita, may be a reference from 101 Dalmatians.

 "Child of the Moon" was the b-side to The Rolling Stones song "Jumpin' Jack Flash" (1968).